 How Long do I Have to File an Illinois Motorcycle Accident Lawsuit?

-In most cases, two years from the date of your accident.
+In, most cases, two years from the date of your motorcycle accident under Illinois law.

 Do You Need Help With a Motorcycle Accident Lawsuit in Chicago, Illinois?